carlsonclaire/rock-paper-scissors-exercise-CC/README.md

 + Source: https://github.com/theskumar/python-dotenv for environment variables
 + Source: https://github.com/ma-shamshiri/Pacman-Game#readme found from a listing of "GitHub" ReadME template examples

-This is a simple game that you can install to play rock, paper, scissors against a computer opponent.
+This is a simple game that you can install to play rock, paper, scissors against your computer.

 # Prerequisites
 + Anaconda 3.7